Taking a screenshot is the quickest and best way to save any type of potentially-expiring visual information that could be useful later on.

 3. Screenshot Using A Third-Party Tool

-There are a few options available out there for free, but our recommendation is LightShot, as it’s really simple and straightforward to use.
+There are a few options available out there for free, but our suggestion is LightShot, as it’s really simple and straightforward to use.

-It also comes packed with some great additions that the built-in Windows snipping tools don’t have, such as the option to instantly upload your screenshot for much easier sharing, and more.
+It also comes packed with some fantastic additions that the built-in Windows snipping tools don’t have, such as the option to instantly upload your screenshot for much easier sharing, and more.

-Another great option is Greenshot, a tool recommended by many users.
+Another excellent option is Greenshot, a tool recommended by many users.

 Conclusion